 Red cabbage braised with apples and spices.
-This side is a little sweet, a little sour and is perfect served with any kind of pork.
+This side dish is a little bit sweet, a little bit sour, and is perfect served with any kind of pork.

 We have been getting a lot of delicious cabbage in our weekly produce boxes.
 Giant heads of green cabbage and smaller but oh so vibrant heads of red cabbage alike have been nestled in our treasure troves of veggies.

 Now cabbage is a vegetable I’m not usually creative with.
-I buy a few heads a year to make Carlee’s cabbage, a family favorite that was names after me in my childhood.
-We also have cabbage in our corned beef feast around St. Patrick’s day.
+I buy a few heads a year to make sauteed cabbage and potatoes, a family favorite that we started enjoying when I was a child.

 I do enjoy a good creamy cole slaw or egg roll bowl occasionally too, but I normally cheat a bit and buy a bag of preshredded mix for that.